github/gh-es/USAGE.md

 gh es cluster status [flags]
 ```

-Get the status of services running on each cluster node
+Get the status of services running on each cluster node.

 ### Options